 In the case of Certified Asbestos Consulting Services and Asbestos Consultants or applicants for certification thereto, the following shall also constitute sufficient cause:

-Gross technical errors or errors of judgment.
+Gross technical errors or errors of judgment;

-Failure to properly execute authorized consultative activities.
+Failure to properly execute authorized consultative activities;

 In the case of certified providers of Analytical Services, or applicants for certification as providers of Analytical Services, the following shall also constitute sufficient cause:

-Failure to maintain successful participation in required proficiency testing programs.
+Failure to maintain successful participation in required proficiency testing programs;

-Gross technical errors or errors of judgment relating to activities covered by the License.
+Gross technical errors or errors of judgment relating to activities covered by the License;

 Loss of professional accreditation or license, where such is a required qualification.

-(k) Any other cause affecting the responsibility of the license or certificate holder which the Director determines to be of such serious and compelling nature as to warrant denial, suspension, revocation or refusal to renew.
+Any other cause affecting the responsibility of the license or certificate holder which the Director determines to be of such serious and compelling nature as to warrant denial, suspension, revocation or refusal to renew.

 Conditional Licenses and certificates, Consent Agreements and Probation.
 The Director may issue licenses and certificates subject to conditions specified therein, enter into consent agreements with the holder or place the license or certificate holder on probation for sufficient cause.